strux/codemachine/Readme.md

 1. Port forwarding for common dev ports (3000,3030,4567,etc)
 1. Javascript runtime (nodejs)
 1. Common build tools installed
+1. Custom prompt to remind you your in a VM
 1. lots more...

 ## Prerequisites ##